RitikaSingh1403/gfg_practice/README.md

 This repository contains my Java solutions to selected problems from [GeeksforGeeks](https://geeksforgeeks.com/), solved as part of my daily DSA practice.

-Each file is named based on the corresponding gfg question number for simplicity and fast access.
+Each file is named based on the corresponding gfg question name for simplicity and fast access.

 ## 📌 Purpose